DiscoSG: Towards Discourse-Level Text Scene Graph Parsing through Iterative Graph Refinement: DiscoSG-DS: Discourse-Level Scene Graph Dataset

+\textsc{iv)} \textbf{Model update}: GPT‑4o was fine‑tuned on the updated training set $D_{\text{train}}$ to obtain the next model $M_{i+1}$.

-After the two rounds, the training set size $|D_{\text{train}}|$ increased from 62 to 360 examples while the annotation time per instance fell from $\sim$30 min to 10 min.
-Finally, we merged $D_{\text{train}}$ and $D_{\text{val}}$ and split the 400 human-annotated graphs into 300 training and 100 test instances.
+After two rounds, the training set size $|D_{\text{train}}|$ increased from 62 to 360 examples while the annotation time per instance fell from $\sim$30 min to 10 min.
+Correspondingly, \GPTFour{}’s SPICE on the validation set $D_{\text{val}}$ increased from 70.8 to 73.3 to 76.1.
+We merged $D_{\text{train}}$ and $D_{\text{val}}$ and created two 300/100 train-test splits of the 400 human-annotated graphs.